chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

   RBF_example_00001 ./ helix RBF.param

-After a few minutes this executable will output ``RBF_helix.output``, which is the encoding of the shape, and ``RBF_helix.vtu``, which can be used to see the resulting approximation.
+After about 40 minutes this executable will output ``RBF_helix.output``, which is the encoding of the shape, and ``RBF_helix.vtu``, which can be used to see the resulting approximation.

 Creation of the Composite Shape File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~